HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-student-instructions.md

     - Use the `#general-chat` channel to have conversations outside of any of these topics
     - Use that area to draft and hone text you are using in the different categories

+---
+##### Option 1 - Use the bot
+- Go back and extract summaries from your previous conversations about the topics you want to do your capstone about (or ignore them and start from scratch if you want - truly doesn't matter).
+  - Extract a short summary of your project.
+It should fit within a single discord message (so ~2000 characters) and be of the form

+##### Option 2 - Do it yourself, manually
+- Just, like, write yourself
+  - Pro: You get to write exactly the words you want
+  - Cons: You have the words yourself.

+##### Option 3 (aka the smart move) - Do both
+- Use the bot to help you get started, and then edit the text it produces so it ACTUALLY fits what you want it to say